top of page

 The general pathway to certification:

-Verification & Certification Fees
+Submission & Certification Fees

 The B Impact Assessment is provided as a public-good.
 B Lab Singapore encourages all companies to use this complimentary self-assessment framework to measure and improve their impact.

-Verification Fees
+Submission Fees

 Company Revenues